GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex6_initial_binning.md

 Binning is done using a combination of information encoded in the *composition* and *coverage* of the assembled contigs. *Composition* refers to *k*-mer (usually tetranucleotide) frequency profiles of the contigs, which are generally conserved within a genome.
 By contrast, *coverage* is a reflection of the abundance of the contigs in the assembly.
 Organisms which are more abundant will contribute more genomic material to the metagenome, and hence their DNA will be, on average, more abundant in the sample.
 When binning, we can look for pieces of DNA which are not assembled together, but have similar *composition* and occur at approximately equal abundances in the sample to identify contigs which likely originate in the same genome.

 The composition of the contigs is calculated by the binning tool at run time, but to obtain coverage information we must map our unassembled reads from each sample against the assembly to generate the differential abundance profiles for each contig.
-This is acheived using `bowtie2` to map the reads against the assembly, then `samtools` to sort and compress the resulting file.
+This is achieved using `bowtie2` to map the reads against the assembly, then `samtools` to sort and compress the resulting file.

 #### Creating a mapping index